Mixed Reality Extension SDK Unity

 To report issues and feature requests: Github issues page.

-To chat with the team and other users: join AltspaceVR SDK Slack channel.
+To chat with the team and other users: join the MRE SDK discord community.

 Or attend the biweekly AltspaceVR developer meetups.